 In November 2011, Akila presented at the Statewide Senior Center Forum sponsored by the California Commission on Aging and the Congress of California Seniors.
 She was the 2011-2013 Chair of the Pasadena Executive Roundtable, a consortium of local nonprofit executive directors.
 Akila joined the City of Pasadena's Senior Commission in 2014, where she currently serves as its vice president, to gauge and address the needs of our ever changing population of aging adults.
 That same year, she participated in Senator Carol Liu’s 2014 Pathways Statewide Bus Tour: Innovations in Aging and LTSS, the mission of which was to develop a comprehensive strategy to create an effective and efficient Aging and Long-Term Care system for our state.
 The Pasadena Senior Center was one of five California sites chosen as a model for best practices in senior care services, and as the leader of the one community in the San Gabriel Valley resource that provides the most services to seniors, she was asked to tour with the group and share her perspective.

 Most recently, Akila was presented with the Junior League of Pasadena’s 2016 Community Impact Award.

 Since joining the Pasadena Senior Center in 2008, Akila continues to lead the organization with passion and spirit, and is fully committed to meet the growing needs of seniors in the years ahead.
-In addition to her responsibilities at the Center and as a Pasadena Senior Commission member, she is an active member of the Pasadena Rotary and sits on Villa Esperanza’s Community Council for Excellence.
+In addition to her responsibilities at the Center and as a Pasadena Senior Commission member, she is an active member of the Pasadena Rotary, sits on the Board of the Huntington Hospital, serves as Trustee for Westridge School for Girls, and sits on Villa Esperanza’s Community Council for Excellence.